DomDavis70/OWASP-WebGoat-Findings/README.md

       - name: Wait for WebGoat to initialize
         run: sleep 30
 ```
-In this step, the pipeline first downloads the WebGoat app artifact that was built earlier.
-Then, it builds the Docker image and runs the container on localhost (with the necessary ports mapped).
-The sleep 30 command is used to give WebGoat enough time to initialize before proceeding to the ZAP scan.

 ### 3. **ZAP Vulnerability Scanning**
 Once WebGoat is running in the Docker container, we proceed with scanning the app for vulnerabilities using OWASP ZAP.